What is the benefit? Why is this valuable?

-For Qt DC, we need macOS host support.
+For Qt Device Creation (embedded development), we need macOS on ARM host support (which is however provided natively now for mac to mac use case) onto Linux targets.
 Additionally to this, we can see in horizon two major changes to earlier days: (1) We will need to support all current hosts on both Intel and ARM based hosts duplicating hosts support, and (2) simultaneously we need to support more embedded target OS+HW combinations (Yocto + RTOS + AAOS + Ubuntu) than before (mainly Yocto + RTOS).
 Old style doing host specific cross compilation toolchains is not sustainable to keep up with the changing world.

 Out of scope for this Epic but related: Simultaneously, we have customers and partners who want to create target systems where the target application is running in a container instead of directly on target OS.
 This part is partially overlapping with the business need defined above but out of scope for the main purpose of this Epic.